Last updated on March 23, 2026

 Mechanized Production is an aura that enchants an artifact and makes a copy of it every turn.
 You win if you have eight artifacts with the same name – it doesn’t have to be the name of the enchanted artifact, either.
 Having multiple artifacts with the same name is easier these days due to the prevalence of Treasures, Clues, and Food tokens, but you’ll still need this card alive on the battlefield enchanting an artifact to do the trick.

 Like Revel in Riches, WotC keeps printing better cards that come with +1/+1 counters or interact with them, so it’s not hard to go off with Simic Ascendancy.
-At least it’s a 2-mana enchantment that can give you counters if you spend mana on it to you can get incremental benefits.
+At least it’s a 2-mana enchantment that can give you counters if you spend mana on it.
 There are certain cards that work well with this strategy like Kalonian Hydra, and hydras in general because they’re usually 0/0 that ETB with +1/+1 counters.
-Proliferate works well here not only by proliferating the growth counters on Simic Ascendancy, but also the counters other creatures, and so on.
+Proliferate works well here not only by proliferating the growth counters on Simic Ascendancy, but also the counters other creatures, too.

 #13.
 Revel in Riches

 Revel in Riches is a win condition that’s easier to achieve each year thanks to WotC ramping up the Treasure production.
-Cards like Old Gnawbone, Ancient Copper Dragon and all-star Dockside Extortionist produce a huge load of Treasure, and it’s not hard to have 10 Treasures in a dedicated deck.
+Cards like Old Gnawbone and Ancient Copper Dragon produce a huge load of Treasure, and it’s not hard to have 10 Treasures in a dedicated deck.
 Five-mana enchantments are usually bad in 1v1 games, but it’s much more trivial to win via Revel in Riches in EDH.

 #12.
 Halo Fountain

-Halo Fountain stands out as a card on its own, having seen plenty of Standard play because of its first and second abilities.
+Halo Fountain stands out as a card on its own, seeing plenty of former Standard play because of its first and second abilities.
 Once Halo Fountain is on, it’s easy to start pumping out creatures or drawing extra cards, seeing as white has fewer options for card draw.
-Also, there are lots of X spells that create creatures on instant speed, like Call the Coppercoats, Decree of Justice, White Sun's Zenith, so you could set an easy win in EDH by casting a big spell, attacking the next turn, and untapping to win.
-It’s not very competitive in Standard, but doable in a tier 2-3 Standard environment.
+Also, there are lots of X spells that create creatures at instant speed, like Call the Coppercoats, Decree of Justice, White Sun's Zenith, so you could set up an easy win in EDH by casting a big spell, attacking the next turn, and untapping to win.

 #11.
 Helix Pinnacle